-British Engines Apprentices Take on an Outdoors Activity Week
+British Engines Apprentices Take on Outdoors Activity Week

 As part of the British Engines Apprenticeship+ Scheme, apprentices across the group participated in an exciting outdoor activity week in the Lake District.